 - What issues may the users face?

-Take the time to think about how your product helps address the needs of your customers.
+Consider how your product helps address the needs of your customers.
 Try to create the simplest path to reduce customer churn.

 Determine the Needs of Your Product

-For example, if you want to increase the average number of transactions per customer, you may use the UX flow diagram to find areas to upsell related product features or services.
+For example, if you want to increase the average number of transactions per customer, you may use the UX flow diagram to find areas in where to upsell related product features or services.
 To increase retention rates, you may focus on creating the most streamlined customer journey.

 Create Multiple User Personas